xinlin-z/smally/README.md

 ## PNG Compression

-Simply calling optipng to compress PNG, in the most crazy level.
+Simply calling optipng to compress PNG, in the most crazy `-o7 -zm1-9` level.

+## GIF Compression

+Simple calling gifsicle to compress GIF, by using `-O3 --color 256`.

 ## Install